 - To improve Yahoo products and services.

 - To provide anonymous individual and/or aggregated auditing, research, modeling and reporting for our advertisers and other partners.
 No personally identifiable information about you is shared with our advertisers and other partners as part of these services.

 - To offer Yahoo Analytics, including Flurry from Yahoo.

 - To provide you relevant advertising and content.

-Your Choices Regarding Yahoo’s Use of Web Beacons
+Your Choices Regarding Yahoo’s Use of Beacons & SDKs

-- If you would rather not receive interest-based advertising and content provided by Yahoo, or to remove yourself from Yahoo’s analytics services, please visit our Ad Interest Manager.
+- If you would rather not receive interest-based advertising provided by Yahoo, please visit our Ad Interest Manager.

-- You can visit the Network Advertising Initiative to see other companies that offer opt outs and to use other tools to manage your opt-out choices.
+- You can visit these regionally based self-regulatory bodies to see other companies that offer opt outs and to use other tools to manage your opt-out choices:

 - Some Third Parties may have technology enabling them to act as "containers" for additional beacons, typically these are called a piggyback beacons.
 Yahoo may not always be aware of these piggyback beacons, however, you can check what beacons exist on a webpage using privacy tools.